L3P3/rtjscomp/README.md

 it is only needed if you want to change default settings. it has the following properties:

+- `compress`: boolean, set to false to disable any compression
 - `gzip_level`: compression level, 0-9, default is 9
 - `log_verbose`: boolean, set true for more verbose logging or run with -v
 - `path_aliases`: object where the key is the url path and the value is the file path